bignellrp/footyapp/README.md

 to work with the google sheets api.
 For this you need to have the credentials (keys) json.
 Save the keys.json to the services folder.

-If you prefer not to use google for the data checkout the [static branch](https://github.com/bignellrp/footyapp/tree/static)
+If you prefer not to use google for the data checkout the [static branch](https://github.com/bignellrp/footyapp/tree/static) **Note** the static branch is now a few versions behind the latest.

 In the latest version of the app a Discord helper bot is included that is integrated with the Flask webapp.